PatrickFlynn/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge

 ## Daily Notes and Progress
-1. 1/1/2019: attempting to create infrastructure for scripting model/SQLlite db population
+1. 1/1/2019: attempting to create infrastructure for scripting model/SQLlite db population.
+At end of one hour of coding I have it functioning as intended.

 ## Contents